AltRossell/Steam-Debloat/CODE_SIGNING_POLICY.md

 ## Build and Signing Process
 All binaries are built from source using reproducible builds.
 Product name and version metadata are set consistently in all builds.

-## Privacy Policy
-This program will not transfer any information to other networked systems unless specifically requested by the user.